 Here you make the strongest statement concerning observations.
 Highlight the information you want readers to remember.
 Explain how the results correlate with the problems you have indicated in the introduction.
 Describe all new things that are significant in finding a solution.

 The recommendations part is for giving advice and indicating other actions that will help to solve particular problems.
 Sound your own opinion about the direction of future research.
 Most of the time you have to write it.
+Just like a research proposal.

 Acknowledgments part is a paragraph where you mention everyone who helped you with composition.
 Place all cited and used information resources into one list or form an annotated bibliography if needed.